NormalVR/Normcore-Documentation/docs/guides/xr-avatars-and-voice-chat.md

 <video width="100%" title="Enabling VR support in the Unity project settings." controls><source src={enableXRSupport} /></video>

-Next, we’re going to move the camera back to the origin and drag a “Realtime + VR Player" prefab into the scene.
+Next, we’re going to move the camera back to the origin and drag a "Realtime + VR Player" prefab into the scene.

 <video width="100%" title="Reset the Main Camera transform, and add an instance of Realtime to your scene." controls><source src={setUpCameraAndRealtime} /></video>